opendata-stuttgart/sensor.community/content/dnms/en/03-assemble.md

 The housings themselves should be waterproof.
 Only the microphone inlet could be sensitive.
 TDK, the manufacturer has published some recommendations for sealing InvenSense bottom-port MEMS microphones from dust and liquid ingress but the components are difficult to find and were not tested.

 It is absolutely necessary to install a weather protection in the form of a foam cover.
 If necessary, even a household sponge is sufficient.
 There are several reasons for this:
-* it protects against wind noise (which can be many decibels)
+* it protects against wind noise (which can increase the decibels measurements)
-* it protects against wetness directly at the microphone.
-However, no drops should form on the microphone.
-Therefore you should pull the cover back a little bit after putting it on.
-This creates a small cavity.
+* it protects against direct water leakage on the microphone.
+To avoid condensation on the microphone pull back the cover a beat after installing it in order to create a small cavity.
-* it protects against radiation.
-Intense sunlight can influence the measured value and reduce the life of the microphone.
+* it protects against solar radiation.
+Intense sunlight can influence the measured values and reduce the life of the microphone.

 <img src="../docs/bonette.png" style="width:60%; margin-top: 3em; margin-bottom: 3em"/>